-Telephone Calls Answered On Time
+• Telephone Calls Answered On Time

-Remotes' billing and customer service staff received 6,255 phone calls from customers in 2019 and answered 100% of these calls on time, as prescribed in the OEB Distribution System Code (DSC).
+Remotes' billing and customer service staff received 5,228 phone calls from customers in 2021 and answered 100% of these calls on time, as prescribed in the OEB Distribution System Code (DSC).
 Sections 7.6.2 and 7.6.3 of the DSC require call centre staff to answer calls within 30 seconds, 65% of the time, on a yearly basis, whenever the customer reaches an agent either directly or by means of a transfer.
 Remotes does not use an automated Interactive Voice Response (IVR) system and therefore does not report the abandoned call metric.
-Prior to 2014, Remotes did not have a phone system that recorded the time to answer calls.
+Overall call volume was up from 2020 as a result of the resumption of collection activities.